Glidias/F-CSS---RobotLegs---SG-Camo-Behaviours-Proof-Of-Concept/README.txt

 This is a rough 'proof of concept Gaia site' that supports auto-formatting of all TextFields to a global F*CSS stylesheet.
 It also supports auto-injecting interactive/layout behaviours & properties onto any Flash DisplayObject that designers create.
 RobotLegs helps auto-wires any of these DisplayObject assets that appear on the stage together with a F*CSS stylesheet running under a Gaia Flash Framework site shell.

 Combinining with SG-Camo's behaviours, a swf package behaviour source is preloaded into Gaia to support a precompiled repository of reusable IBehaviour classes that can be remotely applied to any display object.

-With the F*CSS stylesheet being able to declare the stylings/behaviours/properties of every on-stage instance and textfield, this effectively prevents the need to write manual code to apply such properties or behaviours to these display objects.
+With the F*CSS stylesheet being able to declare the stylings/behaviours/properties of any on-stage instance, it effectively prevents the need to write manual inline code to apply such properties or behaviours to these display objects.

-As a result, no application-side code is being used to explicitly reference any item on the Flash stage, only F*CSS/RobotLegs' mediators are automatically created when such items appear, with any assosiated F*CSS sheet's selector  behaviours/property injected as required.
+As a result, no application-side code is being used to explicitly reference any item on the Flash stage or display list, only F*CSS/RobotLegs' mediators are automatically created when such items appear, with only the assosiated F*CSS sheet's selector  behaviours/properties being injected.

 For more information on RobotLegs, F*CSS, SG-Camo and Gaia Flash Framework, check the following homepages: http://www.robotlegs.org/ ,